JustServe-Resources/cli/README.md

 </ol>
 </details>

-To generate the executable for your system, run `./gradlew cli:nativeCompile`.
+To generate the executable for your system, run `./gradlew nativeCompile`.
 The executable will be generated in the build directory (`\build\native\nativeCompile\`).

 ### Authenticate

-Authenticate with this tool by defining the JUSTSERVE_KEY environment variable.
-This variable needs to be the bearer token used in api calls when browsing JustServe.
+Authenticate with this tool by defining the `MICRONAUT_HTTP_SERVICES_JUSTSERVE_TOKEN` environment variable.
+Then request a token from the help center to populate the variable.